NixOS/nix/doc/manual/src/release-notes/rl-0.12.md

   - The garbage collector has a number of new options to allow only some of the garbage to be deleted.
-The option `--max-freed N` tells the collector to stop after at least N bytes have been deleted.
+The option `--max-freed N` tells the collector to stop after at least *N* bytes have been deleted.
 The option `--max-links
-            N` tells it to stop after the link count on `/nix/store` has dropped below N. This is useful for very large Nix stores on filesystems with a 32000 subdirectories limit (like `ext3`).
+            N` tells it to stop after the link count on `/nix/store` has dropped below *N*.
+This is useful for very large Nix stores on filesystems with a 32000 subdirectories limit (like `ext3`).
 The option `--use-atime` causes store paths to be deleted in order of ascending last access time.
 This allows non-recently used stuff to be deleted.